ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 How do I install/upgrade it?
 ============================

-Users of beta version 1 or 2 should uninstall Ndless before the upgrade (see further).
-Other versions can be upgraded directly.

 - If you don't have an Internet connection and OS 1.1 is not currently installed on the TI-Nspire, get it and copy it to 'userfiles\tinspire_1.1.tno' (the .tno extension is supported by both CAS and non-CAS models)